 What is PM2.5?

-Particulate matter PM2.5 are either directly emitted from a source (primary PM) or are formed through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
-The natural sources of particulate matter are wind-blown dust from open land, pollen, spores, mold, dirt, soil erosion, and forest fires.
-Anthropogenic sources of PM2.5 include:
+Emission of particulate matter PM2.5 is either directly from a source (primary PM) or through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
+Simultaneously, the natural sources of particulate matter are wind-blown dust from open land, pollen, spores, mold, dirt, soil erosion, and forest fires.
+Whereas, anthropogenic sources of PM2.5 include:

 - Burning fossil fuels such as gasoline, oil, diesel or wood, etc.

 - Emission from energy supply and also from industrial combustion processes

 - Metal and steel production, specifically smelting and processing of metals

 Permissible levels of PM2.5